DavidWidjaja-137/DavidWidjaja-137.github.io/index.md

 ---
 Hi, welcome to my website!

 I'm David.
-I'm a Engineer-in-Training currently based in Vancouver, Canada.
-My passion and focus is in the intersection between renewable energy engineering and software engineering.
+I'm a Renewable Energy Analyst and Software Developer currently based in Jakarta, Indonesia.
+My passion and focus is in the intersection of renewable energy engineering and software engineering.
 I am also interested in environmental and energy policy, as well as ecology and systems thinking.
-I believe that insights into intractable problems can be obtained from the dialogue between frameworks, persons, and <i>thous</i>.

 I am from Jakarta, Indonesia and I graduated from the University of British Columbia with a BASc in Engineering Physics.
 My studies revolved around embedded systems, mechatronics, software design, mathematics, and physics.
-I am currently working as a Renewable Energy Analyst/Software Developer in Vancouver.

-On the side, I enjoy playing the violin, practising the piano, going down Wikipedia rabbitholes, reading and discussing literature, going to the gym, running, and hiking.
+On the side, I enjoy playing the violin, practising the piano, Wikipedia, reading and discussing literature, going to the gym, running, and hiking.

 Here you will find my technical blogs, which will be a compilation of readings and side